tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - the standing rule in many companies meetings are held with everybody standing up because it leads to decisions being reached more quickly, Washington University studies showed that when they are standing people react more readily with enthusiasm whereas when they are sitting they tend towards skepticism
 - smartphone rule: no smartphones during the meeting
-  - notes should be made by hand even the White House supposedly followed this rule under Barack Obama
+- notes should be made by hand.
 - if you want to call a family meeting just turn off the Wi-Fi router and wait in the room where it is located

 ## boss talk how to talk to your team